East Bridge

 3. Cancel any delayed start setting

-4. Check the circuit breaker and any GFCI outlet under the sink
+4. Check the circuit breaker and any GFCI outlet under the sink.
+If the dishwasher runs but leaves water inside, refer to our guide on dishwasher not draining.

 5. Try a hard reset: turn off the breaker for 60 seconds, restore power, attempt start